Art & Science

 STEP 1 – NOMINATION

-Submissions that meet the standard requirements will be evaluated by a shortlisting jury and the jury chair using our selection criteria (see below) to agree on a list of 30 finalists, who will be officially announced on our website in mid-June.
+Submissions that meet the standard requirements will be reviewed by the shortlisting jury and the jury chair, using our selection criteria (see below), to determine a list of 30 shortlisted applicants.
+The shortlist will be announced on our website in mid-June.

-Our distinguished jury for Art & Science, chaired by Juliet Koss will evaluate all finalist applications based on the selection criteria and choose ten winners.
-The ten winners will be released in mid-August.
+Our distinguished jury for Art & Science will evaluate all 30 shortlisted applications based on the selection criteria and choose ten finalists.
+The ten finalists will be announced in mid-August.

-STEP 4 – THE FALLING WALLS SCIENCE BREAKTHROUGH OF THE YEAR
+STEP 4 – THE FALLING WALLS BREAKTHROUGH OF THE YEAR IN ART & SCIENCE

-The respective juries will select the Science Breakthroughs of the Year from the winners of each category.
-On 9 November, the anniversary of the peaceful fall of the Berlin Wall, the Science Breakthroughs of the Year 2025 will take up the stage at the Falling Walls Science Summit in Berlin.
+The respective juries will select the Breakthroughs of the Year from the finalists of each category.
+On 9 November, the anniversary of the peaceful fall of the Berlin Wall, the Breakthroughs of the Year 2026 will take up the main stage at the Falling Walls Science Summit in Berlin.

 We are specifically looking for projects that address global challenges and represent scientific knowledge in an innovative way.
 Falling Walls always encourages interdisciplinary approaches to science and seeks outstanding scientists as well as research groups.
 The four selection criteria are: